 Need to share your screen?
 Just flip it to a video call.
 You’ll notice that there’s a Video button on your calling interface—just tap the icon to switch your voice-only conference call to a video conference call.

-Most (if not all) Android phones have an built-in conference calling feature that you can set up from your call screen.
-You call up one person first and then merge that call one by one with the other attendees of the conference.
+Most (if not all) Android phones have a built-in conference calling feature that you can set up from your call screen.
+You call up the first person and then merge calls one by one using the other conference attendees’ phone numbers.

 Here’s a step-by-step tutorial to show you how you can go about doing this.

 Before you begin, you’ll want to make sure you have all the attendees of the conference call added to your contact list.